ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

    for large b and odd s.
 Then g^s is a principle, 2^b-th root of unity (i.e., g^(s\*2^b) = 1), where g is the generator of the multiplicative subgroup.
    This fact allows us to quickly evaluate and interpolate polynomials at 2^a-th roots of unity for any 1 <= a <= b.
-Note that b imposes n upper bound on the size of proofs, so it should be large enough to accommodate all foreseeable use cases.
+Note that b imposes an upper bound on the size of proofs, so it should be large enough to accommodate all foreseeable use cases.
 Something like b >= 20 is probably good enough.
 1. **As close to a power of two as possible.** We use rejection sampling to map